Shirel25/ZoomViT-Study/README.md

   When the model is uncertain, importance maps are scattered.
 In this case, pruning slightly reduces confidence due to loss of contextual cues.

 These results empirically confirm that **pruning is beneficial only when visual intent is correctly aligned**.
+While this analysis focuses on a moderate pruning regime (0.3), a broader multi-ratio evaluation is presented below.

 ### Quantitative Token Retention Analysis